 5. KINZUA Urine B-Gone Enzyme Cleaner Lavender

-KINZUA Urine B-Gone Enzyme Cleaner Lavender uses a high-strength formula with billions of microbe colonies to liquefy and digest urine and feces, reaching even the padding beneath carpets.
-It’s best for homes with persistent or recurring pet accidents.
+KINZUA Urine B-Gone Enzyme Cleaner uses a high concentration of microbe colonies to break down and eliminate urine and feces, leaving behind a soothing lavender scent.
+It’s a strong choice for households dealing with persistent or recurring pet accidents, especially on carpets and upholstery.

-- High microbe count: 200 billion microbe colonies per gallon for thorough cleaning
+- 200 billion microbe colonies per gallon: Ensures thorough breakdown of urine and organic matter

-Compared to surface-only cleaners, this product prioritizes deep cleaning and odor removal at all levels.
-The tradeoff is that it may be more than needed for minor or infrequent accidents.
+Compared to lighter-duty cleaners, KINZUA prioritizes deep cleaning and odor removal in thick carpets.
+The tradeoff is that the lavender scent may not appeal to everyone, and it may be more than needed for small or occasional messes.

 6. Rocco & Roxie Extreme Stain & Odor Eliminator

-Rocco & Roxie Extreme Stain & Odor Eliminator uses a bio-enzymatic formula with added mineral-based odor neutralizers, making it well-suited for severe or recurring accidents.
-It’s a good fit for households dealing with frequent or stubborn stains and odors.
+Rocco & Roxie’s Extreme Stain & Odor Eliminator uses a bio-enzymatic formula with added mineral-based odor neutralizers, making it a good fit for homes with frequent or severe pet messes.
+It’s especially useful for deep cleaning after major incidents.

-- Bio-enzymatic and mineral formula: Targets deep-set stains and ammonia crystals
+- Bio-enzymatic formula: Targets ammonia crystals and organic matter

 - Safe for pets and kids